Miki Sawada

-Miki Sawada (澤田 美喜, Sawada Miki) was a Japanese social worker popularly known as the mother of 2,000 American Japanese mixed orphans.
+Miki Sawada (澤田 美喜, Sawada Miki) was a Japanese social worker popularly known as the "mother of 2,000" American Japanese mixed orphans.

 Early life

 She was born in Tokyo, Japan on 19 September 1901.
 She was the oldest daughter of Baron Hisaya Iwasaki, who was known as the richest man in Japan.
 She was thus the granddaughter of Iwasaki Yataro, the founder of the Mitsubishi Zaibatsu conglomerate.
 As a child, she attended private girls' schools in Ochanomizu until she was 15.
 After that she was taught by Umeko Tsuda, her private tutor.

 In 1922, she married Japanese diplomat Renzo Sawada, who represented Japan as a diplomat and United Nations ambassador.
-He was a Christian and so she converted to Christianity when they got married.
+He was a Christian, and she converted to Christianity upon her marriage to him.
 They had four children.